mthaler/filmography/README.md

-# filmogrphraphy
+# filmography
-A visualization of some important actors (or actors I think they are important...)
+A visualization of some famous actors or actors that act in movies I have seens.